Bromford Housing Association

 The systems use state of the art heating controls giving Bromford the ability to remotely set and monitor optimum property temperatures and allowing tenants the flexibility to make minor adjustments to ensure they keep warm and comfortable at all times.

-A combination of heat meters and electrical consumption meters show how efficiently the systems are performing and also ensured that the project was eligible for the Non Domestic RHI fund, enabling Bromford to receive quarterly payments from the Government for the next 20 years.
+A combination of heat meters and electrical consumption meters show how efficiently the systems are performing and also ensured that the project was eligible for the Non Domestic RHI (this scheme has closed) fund, enabling Bromford to receive quarterly payments from the Government for the next 20 years.

 During the handover process, in addition to supplying the tenant with operating instructions for the new heat pump, Kensa also demonstrated the operation of the system to the tenants including the heat pump controls and radiator valves to ensure ease of use after installation.